carolbastos-cb/My_notes_Python/README.md

 Those are my notes about python and my journey through learning this language.

 Simple stuff to guide me, and maybe you, during python learning paths.

+Better view and links after download it and open it in JupyterLab or Jupyter Notebooks.